nishantcb/FS-Pipeline-Feature-Selection-Regression-Model-Benchmarking/README.md

 `LAS` (Lasso), `RID` (Ridge), `ENR` (Elastic Net), `SVR`, `MLP`, `AD` (AdaBoost), `GBR` (Gradient Boosting), `XGB` (XGBoost, optional).
 Use `-m ALL` to run every available algorithm.

-## Bug fixes from the original notebook

-This pipeline started life as an exploratory Jupyter notebook.
-While converting it, the following real correctness bugs were found and fixed:

-1. **Every FS method except Lasso used Lasso's ranking.** In the original notebook, the loops for ElasticNet, RandomForest, LGBM, Information Gain, ReliefF, MRMR, KBest, and Boruta all mistakenly selected `sorted_coef_lasso.head(size)` (Lasso's top features) instead of their own computed ranking (`sorted_coef_en`, `sorted_importances_rf`, etc.).
-   In effect, 8 of the 10 "different" feature sets being compared were actually identical to Lasso's. **Fixed:** each method now correctly uses its own ranking.

-2. **Tuned hyperparameters were discarded.** In `auto_new1_scaler.py`, when `-p Y` (GridSearchCV) was requested, `clf.best_estimator_` was computed but never reused — the K-fold CV and the final model both re-fit a fresh, default-hyperparameter model (`models[algo]`) instead.
-Tuning had no effect on reported performance. **Fixed:** the tuned estimator's hyperparameters (via `sklearn.base.clone`) are now used for every subsequent fit.

-3. **Alternate label columns leaking into the feature matrix.** The dataset stores several possible regression targets as trailing label columns;
-   the FS pipeline correctly carries all of them through into its output CSVs (so you can pick any one as the target later), but the original training script only dropped the *one* target column it was told about, leaving the other label columns sitting in `X` as if they were real features (including non-numeric ones, which crashed numeric models outright). **Fixed:** added `-dc / --drop-cols` to `auto_new1_scaler.py` (and threaded it through `Auto_bash.sh` and `run_pipeline.py`) so all non-target label columns are explicitly excluded from the feature matrix.

-4. **Path bugs in `Auto_bash.sh`.** The error message referenced a non-existent `listDT` file instead of `list`, and train/validation file paths were always assumed relative to the run directory, breaking when an absolute path was passed in (as `run_pipeline.py` does). **Fixed:** corrected the error message and made path resolution handle both absolute and relative inputs.

 ## Tips